mlzarathustra/ondes/doc/Envelope.md

  - a signal attenuated by the envelope.
  - the envelope level itself

 The latter gives the level of the envelope in a specified range, and the former is the result of a set of incoming signals attenuated by the envelope, in other words the mathematical product of a set of incoming signals and the envelope level.
+The former is for audio output, the latter for modulating other components.

-_Note - the latter has not been tested yet._
+At this point, envelopes automatically listen to MIDI **note-on**, **note-off**, and **sustain**, as there is currently no other way to trigger them.

 ## A few examples: